Group-3-SEM/Group-3/Use Cases/use-case-5.md

 ## MAIN SUCCESS SCENARIO

 1. Organisation requests the population report
-2. Employee extracts a list of all the countries in the given region by largest to smallest.
+2. Employee extracts a list of the top (N) populated countries of the given continent.
 3. Employee provides report to organisation.

 ## EXTENSIONS

-1. Region doesn't exist
+1. Continent doesn't exist

 ## SUB-VARIATIONS